 'Book Talk' is widely encouraged in class across all subject areas which supports children to empathise with characters, share opinions and debate topics.
 Our carefully mapped bespoke Text Driven English Curriculum ensures that key themes such as friendship, family, courage, loss and fear are woven across all year groups and this further enables us to use books as a driver for confronting and exploring key issues (see our thematic road maps).

 Teachers and support staff nurture a love of books by introducing new texts with enthusiasm and enjoyment, promoting a sense of wonder and expectation as the text is explored.
 The children at Parish CE Primary School have independent access to a wide variety of high quality texts in dedicated class book corners and throughout the school, including our beautiful school library and our playground 'Book Hive'.
-Our committed pupil Reading Leaders help to promote the range of wonderful books available to all pupils and hold a weekly 'Book Cafe'.
+Our committed pupil 'Chatterbook' pupil leadership team, help to promote the range of wonderful books available to all pupils.

-All teachers use quality texts in all aspects of their teaching across the curriculum and provide opportunities that extend and enrich the children’s learning.
-It is these tools and opportunities that we believe give our children the necessary skills to become thoughtful and confident readers for life, which ultimately will help them in everything they do.
+All teachers use quality texts in all aspects of their teaching across the curriculum.
+This is supported by our Curriculum Reading spines which provide opportunities that extend and enrich the children’s learning.
+Our QUEST pedagogical approach to teaching and learning (based on Rosenshine's Principles of Instruction), places reading as an essential component of successful lessons across the curriculum.
+It is these tools and opportunities that we believe give our children the necessary skills to become thoughtful and confident readers for life, which ultimately will provide them with the cultural capital to succeed in everything they do.

-Nursery, Reception and Year 1 also have their 'Beloved Books' which are a treasure trove of high quality children's literature (12 books in each year group) which set the foundation for their reading journey.
-They become very familiar with these books and have access to them throughout the day.
-Termly author focuses in other year groups ensure that varied authors and genres are promoted at all times and the children are encouraged to vary their reading repetoire whenever possible.
+Nursery, Reception and Year 1 also have their Traditional Rhyme Set Lists and their 'Beloved Books' which are a treasure trove of high quality children's literature (12 books in each year group) which set the foundation for their reading journey.
+They become very familiar with these rhymes and books (having access to them throughout the day).
+Termly author focuses and set poetry in other year groups ensure that varied authors, poets and genres are promoted at all times and the children are encouraged to vary their reading repertoire whenever possible.

 We know that reading at home is an essential part of children becoming excellent readers and because of this, children have a wide range of fiction and non-fiction books to choose from for home reading.
 It is this choice that ensures children continue to be enthusiastic and independent readers.
 Children are encouraged to read regularly at home, at least three times a week, from Foundation Stage to Year 6.
 Children’s individual home diaries are an important source of communication between home and school and it is vital that these are signed to indicate how often the child has read.
 In each class, there is a reading reward chart which is monitored daily.
-Rewards are given to all our regular readers including certificates, Dojos, softplay vouchers and even famous food chain drinks vouchers!
+Rewards are given to all our regular readers including certificates, Dojos and more!

 All in all we just LOVE reading at Parish and as you explore other subject pages on our website, you will see how this love impacts on all we do.